-• PowerSynth Run Options: The next step would be choosing an option for using Power-

-Synth from three following choices (shown in Figure 19).
+• PowerSynth Run Options (Module Design): From this section we consider the process for power module design.
+The next step would be choosing an option for using PowerSynth from three following choices (shown in Figure 22).
 These options are referred to as Option in the macro script.